Evaluation for infection before solid organ transplantation

 - Massachusetts General Hospital

-Solid organ transplantation has become the therapy of choice for a variety of types of organ failure.
+Solid organ transplantation is the therapy of choice for a variety of types of organ failure.
 Two major complications, infection and malignancy, are the result of the life-long immunosuppression needed to maintain allograft function.
+The pretransplant evaluation identifies opportunities to assess the risks for common post-transplant infections and to develop individualized preventative strategies.

 The components of the pretransplant evaluation will be reviewed here.
 The infections that follow solid organ transplantation are discussed separately.
 (See "Infection in the solid organ transplant recipient" and "Prophylaxis of infections in solid organ transplantation" and "Nontuberculous mycobacterial infections in solid organ transplant candidates and recipients" and "Tuberculosis in solid organ transplant candidates and recipients" and "Infectious complications in liver transplantation" and "Bacterial infections following lung transplantation" and "Fungal infections following lung transplantation" and "Prevention of cytomegalovirus infection in lung transplant recipients" and "Clinical manifestations, diagnosis, and treatment of cytomegalovirus infection in lung transplant recipients" and "Differential diagnosis of infection following renal transplantation" and "Clinical manifestations, diagnosis, and management of cytomegalovirus disease in kidney transplant recipients".)